Unleash/unleash/docs/user_guide/projects.md

 | Description   | A short description of the project       |

 ## Deleting an existing project
-To keep your feature toggle clean, removing deprecated projects is important.
+To keep your feature toggles clean, removing deprecated projects is important.
 From the overview of Projects – choose the Delete button for the project you want to delete.

 ![Project concept](../assets/project_delete.png)